kelcmitch97/9-professional-readme-generator/README.md

 ## Description

-Having a professional, high-quality README for your application is extremely important as it is the firs thing that a person see when they visit a repo on your GitHub.
+Having a professional, high-quality README for your application is extremely important as it is the first thing that a person sees when they visit a repo on your GitHub.
 This application provides users with a professional README generator that is customizable to your specific project.
 It prompts the user with a series of questions that then quickly generates their README.md file to use on their GitHub repo page.
 Some of the sections in the README.md file include:
 - Description
 - Table of Contents
 - Installation